Shaikh-Aaisha/Laravel-Scout-Algolia-Search/README.md

 </body>
 </html>
 ```
-Ok, now we are ready to run this example so quick run by following command:
+Now we are ready to run this example so quick run by following command:

 ```bash
     php artisan serve